-Garratt Park Advisory Service ASD/social communication outreach advice, support with provision, resources and assessments.
-Wandsworth Hearing Impaired Service Support for students with hearing impairments Wandsworth Sensory Service Support for children with hearing/visual impairments Early Years Centre (EYC) Early identification, assessments, and support for children with ASD/social communication difficulties.
-Wandsworth Speech and Language Support and assessments and resources for children Therapy Service with communication and interaction difficulties and training for staff-in school or clinic based.
+Wandsworth Hearing Impaired Service Support for students with hearing impairments Wandsworth Sensory Service Support for children with hearing/visual impairments Wandsworth Speech and Language Support and assessments and resources for children Therapy Service with communication and interaction difficulties and training for staff-in school or clinic based.
 Wandsworth Occupational Therapy Support and assessments and resources for children Service with physical difficulties, fine motor and gross motor and dyspraxic tendencies.
 Assessments will be done in the clinic and advice/strategies provided to the school and parents.
 CAMHS (Child and Adult Mental Health Assessments and support for children with mental or Service) via Access emotional or behavioural difficulties.
 Different teams for those with additional special needs.
 Wandsworth Physiotherapy Service Support and assessments and resources for children with physical difficulties, fine motor and gross motor and dyspraxic tendencies.
 Assessments will be done in the clinic and advice/strategies provided to the school and parents.
-Wandsworth Literacy and Numeracy Support Service Assessments and in school provision for children with literacy or numeracy difficulties and who are on the dyslexic spectrum.
-Advice for class teachers and home support.
 St Georges Paediatric Service Assessments for ASD/Social communication and ADHD difficulties.
-Schools and Community Psychology Service- Educational psychologist or trainee Educational psychologist Assessments and advice for teachers and parents, some individual work with children eg therapeutic play, CBT, EP services can be found on the Traded Services Website http://info.wandsworth.gov.uk/Schoolc/Traded-Services/Products/Service-Groups/Schools-and-Community-Psychology Behaviour Learning Support Service (BLSS)- Victoria Drive PRU Assessments, support and advice for children with social and emotional difficulties.
+Schools and Community Psychology Assessments and advice for teachers and parents,

+Service- Educational psychologist or some individual work with children eg therapeutic play, trainee Educational psychologist CBT, EP services can be found on the Traded Services Website http://info.wandsworth.gov.uk/Schoolc/Traded- Services/Products/Service-Groups/Schools-and- Community-Psychology Behaviour Learning Support Service (BLSS)- Victoria Drive PRU Assessments, support and advice for children with social and emotional difficulties.
 Within school mentor service or at the PRU in small groups working.
 Can also provide systemic family therapy and clinical assessments through the CAMHS provision within the service.
 Young Carers Support for children with ill or disabled parents or siblings including afterschool activities and holiday activities.
 School Nursing Service Drop-in/appointments/workshops, assessments, weight/height measurements, child or family support, advice e.g on sleep, bedwetting, eating/diet, monitoring of CLA or children under children's services or where there are safeguarding concerns.
 Family Information Service Advice for parents on provisions, resources, groups, contacts etc linked to the SEN Information Report.
 Positive Parent Action Advice and support for parents with paperwork, legalities, disputes, school visits, signposting etc. Thrive Advice and support for parents with paperwork, legalities, disputes, school visits, signposting etc. Wandsworth Bereavement service Support for families and children with terminally ill parents or siblings and through bereavement.
 Momentum Support for children with cancer and life long illnesses.
 Triple P Parenting courses and support and advice on managing challenging behaviour at home for children with ASD, ADHD, emotional, mental and social difficulties.
 Wandsworth Special Needs Assessment Section Case managers and advisors for children with or going through the process of attaining a statement or EHC Plan.
+Wandsworth Autism Advisory Service The Wandsworth Autism Advisory Service (WAAS) is a single multi professional team that supports schools/ settings and families in Wandsworth to achieve the best possible outcomes for children and young people with autism.